HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 ## RPC

 The **RPC** option displays the API Documentation for developing applications and porting from Etherscan and Blockscout.
-Click on the desired API category for detailed information.
+Click on the desired API category for more detailed information.

 <p>
 <img src={require("/img/docs/blockscout/gobi-exp-rpc.png").default} alt="rpc-api_documentation" width="900" height="700" />